awsdocs/amazon-cloudfront-developer-guide/doc_source/DownloadDistS3AndCustomOrigins.md

 When you use Amazon S3 as an origin for your distribution, you place any objects that you want CloudFront to deliver in an Amazon S3 bucket\.
 You can use any method that is supported by Amazon S3 to get your objects into Amazon S3, for example, the Amazon S3 console or API, or a third\-party tool\.
 You can create a hierarchy in your bucket to store the objects, just as you would with any other Amazon S3 bucket\.

 Using an existing Amazon S3 bucket as your CloudFront origin server doesn't change the bucket in any way; you can still use it as you normally would to store and access Amazon S3 objects at the standard Amazon S3 price\.
 You incur regular Amazon S3 charges for storing the objects in the bucket\.
-For more information about the charges to use CloudFront, see [CloudFront Reports](reports.md)\.
+For more information about the charges to use CloudFront, see [CloudFront Reports in the Console](reports.md)\.

 **Important**
 For your bucket to work with CloudFront, the name must conform to DNS naming requirements\.
 For more information, go to [Bucket Restrictions and Limitations](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html) in the *Amazon Simple Storage Service Developer Guide*\.